Stem Cell Procedure

 Bone Marrow Derived Adult Stem Cells Extraction

-One of our experienced doctors will extract the bone marrow from the iliac crest (Hip Joint).
-Normally, the procedure will take around 30-45 minutes.
-After administering local anesthesia, a bone marrow extraction needle will be used to extract about 100-120 ml of bone marrow.
-An option of general anesthesia will also be available for patients who need it.
+One of our senior Neurosurgeon/Orthopaedic surgeons will extract the bone marrow from the iliac crest (Hip Joint).
+Normally, the procedure takes around 30-45 minutes.
+Local anaesthesia is first administered on the area of the skin that is to be punctured.
+A bone marrow extraction needle is then used to extract about 100-120 ml of bone marrow.
+Option of general anaesthesia is available for patients who need it.
 Once the extraction is done, the sample will be immediately transferred to our clean room facility for processing.

 More detailed information on the bone marrow collection procedure is available in the Bone Marrow Informed Consent document (PDF file).

 In a clean room, stem cells will be separated from other unwanted mature blood cells and plasma.
 The processing of samples will be done as per cGMP standards under sterile conditions.
 Utmost care will be taken to make sure that stem cells do not get contaminated by any kind of infections.
 Post processing all samples will be tested for quality and quantity of stem cells.